ljay79/jira-tools/README.md

 Go to https://id.atlassian.com and click on "Can't log in?" - just below the log on form.
 On the next page enter your email address (which would be your Google Email) and press "Send recovery link".

-Your will get an email from Atlassian where you please click the provided link at "Reset your password".
+You will get an email from Atlassian where you please click the provided link at "Reset your password".
 Now on the Atlassian page where you can set/change your Atlassian (and not Google) password, enter a new password for your Atlassian account, not to mix up with your Google account.

 Of course it makes no sense that this information is not available on the REST API documentation page, since it is quite crucial to get it working.